rhyslwells/Data-Archive/content/uncleaned/Use Cases for a Simple Neural Network Like.md

-Here are some scenarios where a simple [[What is a neural network|Neural Network]] work like this might be useful:
+Here are some scenarios where a simple [[Neural network|Neural Network]] work like this might be useful:

 **[[Regression]] with Multiple Features**
 If you have multiple input features and you want to predict a continuous output, this network can learn the appropriate weights for each feature.
 For instance: